talaafahad/Sdaia_capstone_project/README.md

 numbers and mean opposite things.
 Conflating them is the worst failure this system could have, so it is called out explicitly.

-**Two different failures were once conflated, too.** The free OpenRouter tier turned out to cap at 50 requests **per day**, not per minute.
-Early code treated a daily cap the same as a per-minute throttle — every node slept 90 seconds and retried against the same exhausted, account-wide allowance, so a run took ten minutes to fail instead of failing fast.
-A daily-cap rejection now fails immediately with the reset time and the remedy; a genuine per-minute throttle still backs off and retries as before.
+**Rate limiting is handled by failure type.** The free OpenRouter tier caps at 50 requests per day (not per minute).
+A daily-cap rejection fails immediately with the reset time and the remedy; a per-minute throttle backs off and retries automatically.

-**The response cache is verified to never replay a failure as a success.** The cache write sits strictly between a successful parse and the return — any exception skips it, and there is no other call site that writes to it.
-Tests pin this directly: a 429, a timeout, and malformed JSON each write nothing to the cache; a 429 followed later by a success stores only the success.
-Every live cache entry was audited by hand at least once to confirm none contain an error payload.
+**The response cache never stores a failed call as a success.** Only a fully successful model response is cached; a 429, a timeout, or malformed JSON write nothing.

 ---